Permanent Vision Correction

 If you’ve ever worn glasses or contact lenses, you’ve probably thought about what life might be like if you didn’t have to.
 Laser eye surgery can help you wake up in the morning and see your alarm clock!

-We will help you to navigate the different types of laser eye surgery available and determine whether you are a good candidate for the procedure.
-After a comprehensive eye exam, we will ensure you understand your options and which style of laser vision correction might best suit your situation.
+We can help you to navigate the different types of laser eye surgery available and determine whether you’re a good candidate for the procedure.
+After a comprehensive eye exam, we will help you understand your options and which style of laser vision correction might best suit your situation.

 Start your laser eye surgery journey by booking a consultation today!

-Everyone considering laser eye surgery needs to have a comprehensive eye exam and consultation.
-We need to take a detailed look at your eyes and understand your health history and lifestyle needs in order to help you achieve the best possible outcome.
+The first step in exploring the possibility of laser eye surgery is a comprehensive eye exam and consultation.
+We’ll begin by taking a detailed look at your eyes and learning more about your health history and lifestyle needs.

-We’ll also be sure to discuss your expectations for the surgery.
-Many people achieve 20/20 vision after their procedure, but there are certainly people who need glasses or contact lenses post-surgery.
-But, surgery almost always decreases reliance on corrective lenses.
+We’ll also discuss your expectations for the surgery.
+Many people achieve 20/20 vision after their procedure, but there are people who need glasses or contact lenses post-surgery.
+In most cases, laser eye surgery decreases reliance on corrective lenses.

 In order to be considered a candidate for laser eye surgery, your eyes must be in good health.
 Infections, severe dry eye, or recent trauma may mean you’ll need to delay the procedure.